HISPlayer/UnityXR-SDK/rendermodes.md

 # RenderModes

 HISPlayer supports multiple rendering modes to suit different use cases and platforms.
-The recommended mode for XR/VR applications on Android is **Composition Layer**, which leverages the OpenXR composition layer for optimal performance and latency.
+The recommended mode for XR/VR applications is **Composition Layer**, which leverages the OpenXR composition layer for optimal performance and latency.
 Other modes like **RenderTexture**, **Material**, and **RawImage** are also available for 2D UI or non‑XR scenarios.

 ## Composition Layer